|5-15.001||Area of Responsibility|

 5-15.320 - Assignment of Case Responsibility

 The extent to which a United States Attorney is responsible for handling any condemnation case is determined by the Land Acquisition Section in accordance with ENRD Directive No. 2017-07.
 Condemnation matters are classified into two categories, as described at USAM 5-15.321 and 5-15.322.
 A case may be reclassified at any time due to changed circumstances.
 When a case is the full responsibility of United States Attorney's Offices, the Land Acquisition Section will assign an attorney as the primary contact for transmittal and informational purposes in the transmittal letter.

 5-15.321 - Category 1 Matters

 Category 1 consists of cases in which there are no actual or anticipated policy questions, peculiar appraisal problems, novel legal questions, or claimed compensation in excess of $1,000,000.
 See ENRD Directive No. 2017-07.
 United States Attorneys will have full responsibility for Category 1 cases, subject only to:

 - Such assistance on tactical or legal matters as they may request from the Land Acquisition Section; and

-- Pursuant to ENRD Directive No. 2016-04, approval of the Department of Justice of any settlements in excess of $1,000,000 or under that amount when:
+- Pursuant to ENRD Directive No. 2016-04, approval of the Department of Justice of any settlements in excess of $2,000,000 or under that amount when: